agraef/raptor7/README.md

 ### MIDI Learn

 In a similar vein, Raptor's MIDI learn facility is also fairly basic.
 It's only possible to map MIDI CC messages at present; having support for note messages and aftertouch would certainly be useful.
 We can hopefully add this in a future update.
 Also, there's no support for macro controls.
 That's unlikely to change in the near future, as it would require a lot of additional machinery in order to adjust the value mapping.

+At present, special support is only available for the Launch Control XL.
+There are other popular (and more budget-friendly) controllers.
+Thus, if anyone can contribute MIDI maps or special support for other devices, please submit a [pull request][]!

 [ICMC 2006 paper]: https://github.com/agraef/raptor7/blob/main/scale.pdf